 Sheev Palpatine: The Conduit of Empire

 Sheev Palpatine was born to privilege in Naboo’s “Lake Country”—actually the former littoral settlements of freshwater Gungan nations, which had been appropriated by the colonial aristocracy—to a prominent family of entrepreneurs, who had the typical ex-noble background of the planet’s top capitalists.
 Sheev’s father, Cosinga, was a mediocre businessman who benefited from generations of inherited wealth, and passed through Naboo’s political academies with the minimum respectable grades.
 From an early age, Sheev proved himself more ambitious, though not necessarily more intelligent.
 His academy grades were no better than his father’s, and balanced by an array of petty academic and honor code offenses.
 Cosigna’s influence prevented Sheev’s expulsion.
 And although the younger Palpatine took a more active hand in family holdings, he only replaced his father’s mediocre returns with alternating bursts of wealth and bankruptcies.
-The latter did not concern Sheev, however, because most of his family’s were legally insulated from the consequences of these adventures.
+The latter did not concern Sheev, however, because most of his family’s assets were legally insulated from the consequences of these adventures.

 Sheev’s business dealings brought him into contact with financier Hego Damask II.
 Born into a Muun Banking Clan family, Damask was a Sith adherent who used the sect’s teachings to both enhance his business with noetic capital, and justify his exploitation of Outer Rim worlds.
 Damask introduced Palpatine to Sith teachings, but is often overestimated as an influence, as he was one of many Banking Clan, Techno-Union and Trade Federation executives who formed his social circle.
 These contacts and business dealings, along with a personal preference for urban over pastoral living, prompted the younger Palpatine’s relocation to Coruscant.